 Renko bars ensure that you have a cleaner and neater representation of price action.
 If you’re having a hard time reading the price on a candlestick chart, maybe it’s time to look in another direction.
 Trading with our profitable Renko strategy can be the perfect fit for you.

 We truly believe that Forex Renko charts are more suitable for traders who still struggle to analyze a candlestick chart.
-The Renko trading strategies presented through this trading guide are just an introduction into the world of Renko bricks.
+The Renko trading strategies presented through this trading guide are just an introduction to the world of Renko bricks.
 We hope you now have a clear idea of what the possibilities are by using this new charting technique.
 Don't forget to read our Chart Pattern Trading Strategy.

 Thank you for reading!